jeromecho/bloggo/README.md

  * Handcrafted CMS for managing blog posts
  * Separate frontends for admin and users, with rich text editor for creating blog posts
  * Mobile-first design with responsive layout.
- * Light and dark modes using React context (setup, but not yet implemented)
+ * Light and dark modes using React context
 ## Tech

 * MongoDB/Mongoose